isomerpages/pa-corp/_our-network/Grassroots Organisations/People's Association Youth Movement.md

 <img style="height:300px;width:400px"  align="left" src="/images/Our%20Network/GrassRoots%20Organisation/youth14_compressed.jpg"><br><br><br><br><br><br><br><br>

-Since 2008, youths have come forward to take charge in creating their own special showcases, taking on roles that see them lead fellow volunteers and performers, and even design their own costumes in the annual extravaganza of Chingay Parade
+Since 2008, youths have come forward to take charge in creating their own special showcases, taking on roles that see them lead fellow volunteers and performers, and even design their own costumes in the annual extravaganza of Chingay Parade.

 #### PAYM Loves Red